Catalog Year: 2023-2024

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

-In addition to satisfying the requirements for all doctoral degrees, students must successfully complete 72 credits of required coursework in a concentration.
-The concentration consists of four educational components: core courses, upper-level specialty courses, supervised practica, and dissertation.
+In addition to satisfying the requirements for all doctoral degrees, students must successfully complete 72 credits of required coursework.

 This cognitive and behavioral neuroscience concentration focuses on studying biological substrates of behavior.
 Core and affiliated faculty study areas as diverse as neural control of behavioral development; animal models of learning and memory and their disorders (such as Alzheimer's); human brain systems involved in cognition, perception, human error, decision making, and movement; the relation of neural activity to human performance; and cognitive aging.
 A focus of the program is on translational neuroscience-complementary study of neural systems in humans and animals, including application of animal research to human behavior.

 The program’s core facilities have well-equipped behavioral testing and histological/histochemical facilities.
 The program’s strong links to the Krasnow Institute for Advanced Study and the Center for Biomedical Genomics and Informatics allows opportunities for collaborative work as diverse as tissue slice preparations and molecular genetics.
 The doctoral program prepares students for research-based careers in academics, government, or industry.